AdebayoTosin/AdventureWorks2022_SQL_POWERBI_PROJECT/README.md

 ## Project Description
 The aim of this project is to gain insights that address various business challenges, including customer segmentation, retention, cross-selling, upselling, marketing campaign optimization, inventory management, and customer lifetime value (CLV) estimation.
 This will be achieved using SQL and Power BI to explore and analyze the AdventureWorks2022 dataset.

-### DISCLAIMER: Disclaimer This is not a real company as we know that adventure works database is compiled by Microsoft for learning purposes.
+### DISCLAIMER: This is not a real company as we know that adventure works database is compiled by Microsoft for learning purposes.

 ## Problem Statement
 This is an Inventory Management analysis done with SQL and PowerBI, I analyzed Inventory data, production data and Sales data from the AdventureWorks 2019 database.